A Conversation with Amira Stanley about Autism Acceptance Month

 Amira Stanley She/Her Intentionmindset.com Mindfulness & Intention.
 End of Life Doula.
 Anti-racism Student.
 Minister of Justice & Witness @ C-UCC “Let your MINDSET be your SUPERPOWER “

-Lyric is also known as the pioneer of the #AskingAutistics hashtag, which is often accompanied by a short question about everyday autistic experiences.
-This simple hashtag connects neurodiverse people who would not otherwise have a reason to engage with each other to foster understanding of the autistic experience.
+Lyric is also known as the creator of the #AskingAutistics hashtag, which often features a short question about everyday autistic experiences.
+This simple hashtag connects neurodiverse people who would not otherwise have a reason to engage with each other to create a better understanding of the Autistic experience.

 View all posts by Lyric Holmans